DenisLug/PicoTLS-wiki/Using-picotls.md

 ## Sending Data

-`pls_send` accepts a input block and appends encrypted output to the send buffer (as more than one TLS record).
+`ptls_send` accepts a input block and appends encrypted output to the send buffer (as more than one TLS record).

 ```c
 uint8_t *input = ...;